• ๐Ÿ‡บ๐Ÿ‡ธ EN

 Filtering and Searching

-The Players page includes a collapsible filter panel.
+The Players page uses the canonical filter panel that appears across the application.
 Click Show Filters to expand it.
 You can filter by:

 Click Apply Filters to filter the list, or Clear All to reset all filters.
 When filters are active and the panel is collapsed, a badge shows how many filters are applied.